algosup/2024-2025-project-3-quickest-path-team-3/Documents/FunctionalSpecification/FunctionalSpecification.md

 ### General constraints

-- The software must be able to handle a dataset with approximately 24 million nodes, as it represent the number of landmarks in the United States of America.
+- The software must be able to handle a dataset with approximately 24 million nodes, as it represents the number of landmarks in the United States of America.
-- The software must be able to return results within 1 second of response time for an average laptop.
+- The software must be able to return results within 1 second of the response time for an average laptop.
 - For this project, only standard libraries (such as STL) and a minimal web server framework should be used for the implementation.
 - We don't need a Graphical User Interface (GUI), interaction will be done through HTTP requests with the API.